Mahdi-mghs/Dev-Search/README.md

 # Dev-Search
-One place for developer to showing their abilities
+An Amazing Place for developer to showing their abilities

 main project is (https://github.com/divanov11/Django-2021) and that's inherited